weimingwill/awesome-federated-learning/README.md

 We organize the papers by [research areas](#paper-by-research-area) for challenges in FL and by [conferences and journals](#paper-by-conference-and-journal).

-💡💡💡 We are thrilled to announce that we have open-sourced our federated learning platform, [EasyFL](https://github.com/EasyFL-AI/EasyFL), to enable users with various levels of expertise to experiment and prototype FL applications with little/no coding.
+💡 We are thrilled to open-source our federated learning platform, [EasyFL](https://github.com/EasyFL-AI/EasyFL), to enable users with various levels of expertise to experiment and prototype FL applications with little/no coding.
 It is based on our years of research and we have used it to publish numerous papers in top-tier conferences and journals.
 You can also use it to get started with federated learning and implement your projects.

 ## General Resources